androidzhibinw/flask-fetch-tm-comments/README.md

-# Flask example , get tm comments if given  link of an item.
+Flask example , get tm bad comments if given  link of an item.